Why Email is Not Instantaneous — and Not Supposed to Be

 In this contrived example, we see that:

 - The message was sent at 8:10:10 pm Eastern Time

-- The message was delayed in the sender’s Outbox for 7 minutes, 55 seconds, based on the first “Received” line, It also may just have taken a long time for the message to be uploaded to the server, i.e. if the message was big and the connection slow.
+- The message was delayed in the sender’s Outbox for 7 minutes, 55 seconds, based on the first “Received” line.
+It also may have taken a long time for the message to be uploaded to the server, i.e. if the message was big and the connection was slow.

 - For some reason, this mail server delayed the message for about 11 minutes before it made it to the recipient’s server, where it was accepted and delivered immediately.